PacificBiosciences/PacBioFileFormats/BAM.rst

   +-----------+---------------+-----------------------------------------+

   :sup:`1`
-    SC tags 'A', 'B', and 'L' denote specific classes of non-subread data, and therefore should only be in records with no subread-specific information like CX, BC, or BQ tags.
+    sc tags 'A', 'B', and 'L' denote specific classes of non-subread data, and therefore should only be in records with no subread-specific information like cx, bc, or bq tags.
 The 'F' tag, in contrast, should be reserved for subreads that are undesirable for some reason, for example being artifactual or representing a 1bp insert in adapter-dimer.